dddogdiamond/concurrent_worker/README.md

 ### Worker

-You can define worker block executed in other thread, and send requests to the worker.
+You can define a worker setting a work block executed in other thread, and send requests to the worker.

 ```ruby
 require 'concurrent_worker'